-By 800, Charlemagne’s power stretched from the frontiers of Moorish Spain to Bavaria, Italy and Carinthia.
+By 800, Charlemagne’s power stretched from the frontiers of Moorish Spain to Bavaria, Italy, and Carinthia.
 He also had the direct backing of the Papacy and was a patron of the Church.
-In 800, Charlemagne was crowned the Holy Roman Emperor by the Pope and became the first Emperor in Western Europe since the fall of Roman Empire.
+In 800, Charlemagne was crowned the Holy Roman Emperor by the Pope and became the first Emperor in Western Europe since the fall of the Roman Empire.

 Charlemagne died in 814 and the Empire was divided between his three sons.
 This soon led to infighting and instability.
 The first half of the 9th century was continuously plagued by civil war between members of the ruling Carolingian dynasty.

 In the second half of the century, the Empire began to face the threat of Viking invaders coupled with internal instability.
 By 886, Vikings had marched on Paris and had to be bought off by the Carolingian Emperor, Charles the Fat.
 In 887, Charles lost power and the Empire disintegrated permanently.